RishabhS66/rishabhs66/_pages/about.md

   - /about.html
 ---

-I am an incoming Master's student in Computer Science at [Columbia University](https://www.columbia.edu/).
+I am a Master's student in Computer Science at [Columbia University](https://www.columbia.edu/).
 My primary interests lie in Machine Learning, Computer Vision, and recently, NLP.

 I completed my B.Tech. in Electronics & Electrical Engineering with a Minor in Computer Science and Engineering from the [Indian Institute of Technology Guwahati](https://iitg.ac.in/) in 2021.
 During my days at IITG, I strengthened my fundamentals for Machine Learning and took some other interesting courses on Game Theory and Quantum Computing.